unoplatform/uno.extensions/doc/02 DependencyInjection.md

-﻿# Dependency injection
+# Dependency injection
-_[TBD - Review and update this guidance]_

-We use [Microsoft.Extensions.Hosting](https://www.nuget.org/packages/Microsoft.Extensions.Hosting) for any IoC related work.
+Uno.Extensions.Hosting use [Microsoft.Extensions.Hosting](https://www.nuget.org/packages/Microsoft.Extensions.Hosting) for any IoC related work.

 For more documentation on dependency injection, read the references listed at the bottom.

 ## Registering

-- Services are registered into `IServiceCollection`.
-We can register different services depending on the current configuration defined into the `HostBuilderContext.HostingEnvironment.EnvironmentName` property.

-- We could leverage more hosting extensions under the `Microsoft.Extensions.DependencyInjection` namespace when adding internal packages.
-For example, we could have a `.AddLocation()` extension to include everything IoC related to a location services.

 - You can register a singleton service using `services.AddSingleton<IService, ServiceImplementation>()`.
 This service will be shared by every user.